FireNick44/M151-laravel/README.md

 Execute in Laragon-Console, step for step:

 0. Direct to the correct folder.
-Can change, depends on your `laragon/www/` fodler
+Can change, depends on your `laragon/www/` folder

 ```
 cd laravel